kylrth/kylrth.github.io/content/post/truth-of-the-church.md

 I have undergone a faith transition.
 It started very suddenly one day after discovering some information about church history online.
 Very early on as I studied I knew I needed to record my evidence and conclusions somewhere, and this post has grown out of that document.
 There are a few things I want to keep in mind as I write here:

 - In all my reading, studying, and thinking since that moment, I've noticed that there is a *lot* of information out there, and it tends to be dumped together all at once as "unequivocal proof" that the church is false.
 If you add up all of these unlikelihoods, the argument goes, it becomes impossible for the church to be directed by God.
 This can end up overwhelming reason in a sort of [*argumentum ad nauseam*](https://en.wikipedia.org/wiki/Proof_by_assertion): if you discover that one argument against the church isn't really strong enough to be a problem for you, the attacker can say that that particular argument isn't necessary to support the conclusion because there are all these other arguments.
 I want to record the facts that lead me to believe that the church is not what it says it is, but I want to narrow it down to just the most compelling issues to make sure I'm not succumbing to *argumentum ad nauseam*.
-- I want to be able to back up what I say with reachable, trustable sources.
+- I'll only say things I can back up with reachable, trustable sources.
 When I say reachable, I mean that you don't have to leave your computer to find them.
 By trustable, I mean sources that can't easily be made out to be anti-Mormon lies.
 Here are examples of trustable sources:
   - the source text of the revelatory productions of Joseph Smith
   - journals, letters, and other materials produced by people who were present
   - [Gospel Topics essays](https://www.churchofjesuschrist.org/study/manual/gospel-topics/essays?lang=eng) and [general conference talks](https://www.churchofjesuschrist.org/study/general-conference?lang=eng), because they're the "party line" of the church